AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_SettingUp.rst

 ..
 Note::

-   The makefile system is set up such that default paths are automatically set to the submodules obtained with the recursive *git clone*, however the user can set their own dependencies in the `GNUmakefile` for each case by updating the top-most lines as follows: ::
+   The makefile system is set up such that default paths are automatically set to the submodules obtained with the recursive *git clone*, however advanced users can set their own dependencies in the `GNUmakefile` for each case by updating the top-most lines as follows: ::

        PELELMEX_HOME     = <path_to_PeleLMeX>